hegarsamudera/Learning-Quest/README.md

-# math-quest
+# Learning-Quest
-Offline math practice game for Grade 2 - Singapore Math curriculum with Tamagotchi-style pet leveling
+Offline Learning Quest game for Grade 5-7 Years Old - Math Science Robotic and Many More with Tamagotchi-style pet leveling